-John Fuller: That’s Ryan Frederick, and he joins us today on Focus on the Family, along with his wife, Selena.
-And together, they’ll be encouraging you to draw closer to God and closer to your spouse through prayer.
-Thanks for joining us today.
-Your host is Focus President and author, Jim Daly, and I’m John Fuller.
+John Fuller: Hmm.
+That’s Ryan Frederick, and he joins us today on Focus on the Family with Jim Daly along with his wife, Selena.
+And they’re gonna encourage you to draw closer to God and to each other.
+Thanks for joining us.
+I’m John Fuller.

 John: Hmm.

-Jim: I mean, that- that’s amazing, but it shows the power of prayer in your marriage.
-And I’m reminded of the German pastor, Dietrich Bonhoeffer, he said praying for one another is the heartbeat of the Christian community.
-And if you’re married, this applies to your relationship with your spouse as well, maybe especially.
+Jim: I mean, that- that’s amazing.
+But it shows the power of prayer in your marriage.
+And I’m reminded of the German pastor, Dietrich Bonhoeffer.
+He said, “Praying for one another is the heartbeat of the Christian community.”
+And if you’re married, this applies (laughs) to your relationship with your spouse as well maybe, especially.
 Uh, Jean and I try to pray together every morning.
-We read the word together and, uh, you know, some days, we miss it because of schedules and things like that.
-But more often, we are getting together and doing that, and I’m really happy for us.
+We read the Word together and, uh, you know, some days, we miss it because of schedules and things like that.
+But more often, we are getting together and doing that.
+And I’m really happy for us.
 Uh, we don’t want to induce guilt today.
-We get the schedules and the kids and stage of life, but we do want to encourage you in this area and give you the tools you need to enjoy the gift that prayer is.
+We get the schedules (laughs) and the kids and stage of life, but we do want to encourage you in this area and give you the tools you need to enjoy the gift that prayer is.

 Jim: Ryan and Selena, welcome back to Focus.
 It’s good to have you.